opencadc/canfar-portal/docs/batch_processing_en.md

 </div>

-Then you will need to source your credentials to access your tenant's VMs:
+Then you will need to source your credentials to access your project's VMs:

 <div class="shell">

 {% highlight bash %}
-. canfar-[tenant]-openrc.sh
+. [project]-openrc.sh
 {% endhighlight %}

 </div>

-This file is the same as the one you can download from your tenant, when clicking in the **API Access** tab from your [dashboard](https://west.cloud.computecanada.ca/dashboard/project/access_and_security/).
-It should download it for you, then replace `[tenant]` by your tenant name.
+This file is the same as the one you can download from your project, when clicking in the **API Access** tab from your [dashboard](https://west.cloud.computecanada.ca/dashboard/project/access_and_security/).
+It should download it for you, then replace `[project]` by your project name.
 Now to submit the job, there is a special wrapper script that will share your VM with CANFAR, add some boiler plate lines for the cloud-scheduler, validate and submit the job.
 Instead of running `condor_submit`, you would run `canfar_submit`.
 For our simple example, you would do:
 <div class="shell">